tanmaster/EVM-Simulator/README.md

 ```

 #### Used Dependencies
-These are the external dependencies which this project relies on, taken from [setup.py](setup.py):
+These are the external dependencies which the project relies on, taken from [setup.py](setup.py):

     "eth-utils>=1,<2",
     "py-evm==0.3.0a5",